 If teams could only score at most one point from serve, then the team that had the greater number of mini streaks would win the set.
 Of course, it doesn’t work like that.
 Teams can run off multiple points when they have serve.

 But with regards to Jim’s analysis, there’s a major causality question – as there could be in the case of the baseball stats.
 Does a team win because they score in bunches?
 Or does the better team just tend to score in bunches?

 Jim’s analysis of randomly generated scores are actually very predictable.
 Even when you have something like a coin toss you will get streaks.
 Given enough tosses, it’s guaranteed.
 And when a streak does happen, the odds aren’t in favor of a comeback, so to speak.

 Let me drill down on that.
 Say it’s 15-15 and one side has a 3-point streak to get it to 18-15.
 If the odds of siding out are 50% for both teams, then you’d expect them to score basically the same number of service points over the rest of the set.
+This is the concept of reversion to the mean.
 That would mean something like a 25-22 score line.
 Is there a chance that the losing team gets a streak, or even more than one?
 Yes, but it’s just as likely the leading time does so.
 That means the odds of the leading team winning are quite high.

 The above provides a good basis for going along with what Jim says about trying to go for streaks.
 The problem, though, is that this is all based on the idea that point scoring is entirely a random process with fixed odds.
 If that’s the case, then nothing we do really changes things.
 But do we really believe the odds are fixed?
 Maybe when looking at large numbers of observations.
 At the set level, though, there are a lot of factors that can alter the odds.